Fed tells JPMorgan, Goldman to improve capital plans

 The Fed said it rejected Ally’s capital plan “both on quantitative and qualitative grounds.”
 Ally submitted a revised plan, but that plan was also rejected by regulators.

-Ally did not immediately respond to a request for comment.
 A senior Fed official would not disclose Ally’s capital plan.
+Ally spokeswoman Gina Proia said the company has withdrawn a requested capital action but declined to provide details.

-The Fed said on Thursday that it had confirmed an error in Goldman’s initial data submission.
-The Fed released a corrected version of the stress-test results, which showed lower projected capital ratios for Goldman.
+Ally, which has a mortgage unit in bankruptcy proceedings and is trying to sell its international businesses, has disputed the Fed’s assumptions in the stress tests.
+Proia said the company would be positioned to pay back the U.S. Treasury once it has completed “certain milestones in its strategic plans.”

-A senior Fed official said the problem stemmed from a projection of when some capital instruments would mature and was discovered in consultation with Goldman Sachs.
+BB&T, which scored above many of its peers in the stress test, said in a statement the Fed does not permit banks to disclose the reason for a capital plan rejection, but it did not believe it was related to the bank’s “capital strength, earnings power or financial condition.”

-Reporting by Emily Stephenson and Rick Rothacker, with additional reporting by Lauren Tara LaCapra and David Henry; Editing by Karey Van Hall and Tim Dobbyn
+The Fed did not object to the continuation of its quarterly dividend of 23 cents per share and the payment of preferred dividends, BB&T said.

-Note: (This story was fixed to make clear that Ally has withdrawn a requested capital action in paragraph 30 ; to clarify that Ally has a mortgage unit in bankruptcy proceedings, not Ally itself, in paragraph 31 )
+Reporting by Emily Stephenson in Washington, D.C. and Rick Rothacker in Charlotte, N.C.; Additional reporting by Lauren Tara LaCapra and David Henry; Editing by Karey Van Hall and Tim Dobbyn